 Open Access and data sharing practices are revolutionizing scientific communication.
 Before the term Open Science was coined for political purposes, interest in the scientometric community on these two topics already existed.
 This website includes my contributions to these two topics.

-State of Open Access penetration in universities worldwide
+Open Access uptake by universities worldwide

 Open Access indicators for universities worldwide